Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 <img width="800" alt="worker nodes" src="assets/kubnodes.png">
 <br></br>

-Keep in mind that the port 3000 of the master node should accept inbound requests.
-You will need this for registering the K3s workers on the blockchain along with the IP address.
+`[Important]:` Keep in mind that the port 3000 of the master node should accept inbound requests.
+Otherwise, the results of computation or data from the worker nodes will not be made available to the UI (i.e. Cyborg-connect).
+Depending on the server provider, you will need to configure networking or firewall rules to allow inbound port access.
+An example of this was show above with Azure network configurations.
+You will also need this for registering the K3s workers on the blockchain along with the IP address.

 For more info regarding the worker nodes, you can visit the [`Worker Repository`](https://github.com/Cyborg-Network/Worker/tree/updated-parachain)